-Pursuant to the provisions of Section 19(b)(1) of the Securities Exchange Act of 1934 ("Exchange Act" or "Act"), and Rule 19b-4 thereunder, The Options Clearing Corporation ("OCC") is filing with the Securities and Exchange Commission ("SEC" or "Commission") this proposed rule change to make modifications to its governance documents, including OCC's charters, Fitness Standards, and Third-Party Risk Management Framework, as part of an effort to achieve compliance with the recently adopted governance requirements by the Commission for clearing agencies registered with the Commission ("registered clearing agencies") that became effective on February 5, 2024.
+The purpose of this rule certification is to make modifications to OCC's governance documents, including OCC's charters, Fitness Standards, and Third-Party Risk Management Framework, as part of an effort to achieve compliance with the recently adopted governance requirements by the SEC for clearing agencies registered with the SEC ("registered clearing agencies") that became effective on February 5, 2024.
 Registered clearing agencies, like OCC, must comply with most of the governance requirements by December 5, 2024.
 However, the governance requirement for independent directors, as described in further detail below, has a compliance date of December 5, 2025.